Contact processes on the integers: Proof of Theorem

 To state the next result, for all $N\geq0$, let $\eta_{N}$ be such that $\mathcal{I}(\eta_{N}) = \{-N,\dots, N\},$ while all other sites in $\eta_{N}$ are susceptible and never infected.
-Note that $\eta_{0}$ is the standard initial configuration, and hence for $N=0$ the next result reduces to the first exponential decay result in Theorem \ref{thmsub}.
+Note that $\eta_{0}$ is actually the standard initial configuration, and hence for $N=0$ the next result reduces to the first part of Theorem \ref{thmsub}.